talkintomato/atlas-fe/README.md

 - **Dynamic Menu Display**: Fetches and presents menu sections, sub-sections, and products according to their `display order` from a GraphQL endpoint.
 - **Product Details Modal**: Interactive modals for product details, animated with Framer Motion for a smooth user experience.
 - **Responsive Design**: Utilizes Tailwind CSS for a responsive layout that adapts to various screen sizes.
-- **Live Deployment**: The project is deployed to a live URL for immediate access and review.
+- **Live Deployment**: The project is deployed on Render @ https://atlas-fe.onrender.com/

 ## Getting Started